Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: Preliminaries

-It is important to point out that the related problem {\sc{Diamond}-Free Edge Deletion} is shown to admit a kernel of $\bigo(k^3)$ vertices~\cite{DBLP:conf/iwpec/SandeepS15}, while whether the {\sc{Claw-Free Edge Deletion}} problem admits a polynomial-kernel still remains open.
-In the {\sc{Diamond-Free Edge Deletion}} ({\sc{Claw-Free Edge Deletion}}) problem, we are given a graph $G$ and an integer $k$, the question is whether there are $k$ edges whose deletion results in a graph without diamonds (claws) as induced subgraphs.
-In addition, \{claw, diamond\}-free graphs are a subclass of line graphs.
-Concretely, they are exactly line graphs of triangle-free graphs~\cite{DBLP:journals/siamdm/MetelskyT03}.
-However, whether the {\sc{Line Graph Edge Deletion}} problem has a polynomial kernel remains open.
-The {\sc{Line Graph Edge Deletion}} problem asks whether we can transform a given graph into a line graph by deleting $k$ edges.
+It should be pointed out that, when~$\mathcal{H}$ consists of only the diamond, the {$\mathcal{H}$-{\sc{Free Edge Deletion}} problem is known to admit a kernel of~$\bigo(k^3)$ vertices~\cite{ DBLP:conf/iwpec/SandeepS15}.
+However, for~$\mathcal{H}$ consisting of only the claw, whether the {$\mathcal{H}$-\sc{Free Edge Deletion}} problem admits a polynomial kernel remained open heretofore.

-\subsection{Preliminaries}
+\section{Preliminaries}

 The notation and terminology used in this paper mainly follow the work of Cygan~et~al.~\cite{DBLP:journals/mst/CyganPPLW17}.
-Unless stated otherwise, all numerical data in this paper are integer numbers.
+We study only undirected simple graphs.

-A graph $G$ is a tuple $(V, E)$, where $V$ is the vertex set and $E$ the edge set.
-We also use $V(G)$ and $E(G)$ to denote the vertex set and edge set of $G$, respectively.
-We consider only simple graphs, i.e., there is no loop on each vertex and between every two vertices there is at most one edge.
-For a vertex $v\in V(G)$, $N_G(v)$ is the set of all neighbors of $v$, i.e., $N_G(v)=\{u \mid \edge{v}{u} \in E(G)\}$.
+For a graph~$G$, we use~$V(G)$ and~$E(G)$ to denote its vertex set and its edge set respectively.
+For a vertex $v\in V(G)$,~$N_G(v)$ is the set of all neighbors of~$v$, i.e., $N_G(v)=\{u \mid \edge{v}{u} \in E(G)\}$.
 An {\it{isolated vertex}} is a vertex without any neighbor.
-For two vertices $v$ and $u$, $v$ is {\it{adjacent}} to $u$ if there is an edge between $v$ and $u$.
-For an edge $\edge{v}{u}$, we say $v$ and $u$ are {\it{incident}} to $\edge{v}{u}$.
+Two vertices are {\it{adjacent}} if there is an edge between them.
+For an edge~$\edge{v}{u}$, we say that~$v$ (resp.~$u$) and $\edge{v}{u}$ are {\it{incident}}.